Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The list should display a maximum of six recipes

 ### Tasks:
-- [x] Add created_on date field to Recipe model in models.py
+- &check; Add created_on date field to Recipe model in models.py
-- [x] Add RecipeList class view with queryset logic for latest recipes
+- &check; Add RecipeList class view with queryset logic for latest recipes
-- [x] Add URL path for RecipeList to urls.py
+- &check; Add URL path for RecipeList to urls.py
-- [x] Create template for home page called index
+- &check; Create template for home page called index
-- [x] Add extends base and block content tags into template
+- &check; Add extends base and block content tags into template
-- [x] Add URL links to the index page into the navigation menus in the base template
+- &check; Add URL links to the index page into the navigation menus in the base template
-- [x] Add latest recipes section with loop logic, content and styling into the home template
+- &check; Add latest recipes section with loop logic, content and styling into the home template
-- [x] Test functionality
+- &check; Test functionality

 30. As an **administrator** I can **edit user recipes** so that **I can correct grammar or styling issues**